stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

   - query
 ```

-This configuration would execute `python iafdScrape.py query`.
+Stash will find the correct python executable for your system, either `python` or `python3`.
+So for example. this configuration could execute `python iafdScrape.py query` or `python3 iafdScrape.py query`.

 Stash sends data to the script process's `stdin` stream and expects the output to be streamed to the `stdout` stream.
 Any errors and progress messages should be output to `stderr`.